 A proof of the triangular Ashbaugh-Benguria-Payne–Pólya–Weinberger inequality [arXiv] [JST] [code]

-with Ryan Arbon, Mohammed Mannan, and Michael Psenka
+Ryan Arbon, Mohammed Mannan, Michael Psenka, and SR

 Journal of Spectral Theory, 2022